 Does the participant enjoy using SMCP?

-Does the protocol change the behaviour of participants?
+Does the protocol change the behavior of participants?

 During the experiment these questions are answered, some are asked directly to the participants.
-Other answers are based on the behaviour of the participants.
+Other answers are based on the behavior of the participants.
 The answer to all of these question is on a nominal level, as these are all ”Yes” or ”No” questions.
 However, the results of the questionnaire are on an ordinal level, as these answers explain the ”why”.
 For situational awareness and performance are also higher level measurements used.
 Such as the metrics CPA and runtime, which are on a ratio level.
 Estimating the speed of vessels is on an ordinal scale measured.
 Statistics for those metrics will however not give more insights in the dependent variables, as there are too many factors influencing these results, such as the chosen strategy and accepted risk.

 Experiment procedure